LIMITS to the number of homes being converted into Houses in Multiple Occupation (HMOs) in parts of Leicester are due to come into effect.

 An Article 4 Direction has already been in place since 2013 in several areas of the city, to control the number of HMOs.

-Now, following an eight-week public consultation process which took place from November 2021 until January 2022, Leicester City Council intends to expand, and in some cases join together those areas to include thousands more houses in areas where high numbers of HMOs exist.
+The latest move would see Leicester City Council expanding, and in some cases joining together, those areas to include thousands more houses in areas where high numbers of HMOs exist.
+It follows an eight-week public consultation process which ran from November 2021 until January 2022.

-The existing Article 4 Direction covers parts of the West End, streets near to De Montfort University’s campus and Leicester Royal Infirmary, numerous streets in the area between New Walk and HMP Leicester, as well as most of Clarendon Park and a section south of Lancaster Road.
+The previous Article 4 Direction covered parts of the West End, streets near to De Montfort University’s campus and Leicester Royal Infirmary, numerous streets in the area between New Walk and HMP Leicester, as well as most of Clarendon Park and a section south of Lancaster Road.

-The West End zone will now be extended to stretch from Rowley Fields, to Westcotes, Newfoundpool and parts of the Waterside area, while the Clarendon Park area would be extended to incorporate much of Knighton Fields, Knighton, Stoneygate and part of Aylestone.
+The West End zone will now be extended to stretch from Rowley Fields, to Westcotes, Newfoundpool and parts of the Waterside area, while the Clarendon Park area will incorporate much of Knighton Fields, Knighton, Stoneygate and part of Aylestone.

 A third new area will include much of Spinney Hills and Highfields.